Check-in: 15:00h Check-out: 12:00h

-Despite the hotel's most conveniently located style, executives and tourists alike have rated and recommend hotel room rates as excellent value for money.
+Despite the hotel's most genuine style, most frequent travellers rate hotel room rates as excellent value for money.
 Discounts, promotions, and last minute offers are included in hotel room rates of Armagh City.

-With its relaxing surroundings the Armagh City will offer you one of the best and most conveniently located stays you ever experienced.
-For online reservation please use booking form and experience the hotel's unique relaxing surroundings.
+With its charm the Armagh City will offer you one of the best and most genuine stays you ever experienced.
+For online reservation please use booking form and experience the hotel's unique charm.

 Armagh City Armagh Whereabouts

 Armagh is Ireland's oldest city and its ecclesiastical capital.
 There is plenty to see and do in the city and in the surrounding area, including the city’s 2 cathedrals.
 Armagh has a Church of Ireland cathedral and a Roman Catholic cathedral, both of which are named after Saint Patrick.

 Navan Fort is a large earthwork on the summit of a hill.
 Navan was known in legend as Emain Macha, ceremonial and spiritual capital of ancient Ulster.
 The fort is associated with tales of the warrior Cuchulainn.
 The Navan Centre replicates what the original Navan Fort is thought to have looked like.

 Saint Patrick's Trian Visitor Complex offers 3 different exhibitions; The Armagh Story, Patrick’s Testament, and The Land of Lilliput.

 Palace Stables Heritage Centre is a wonderfully restored 18th century stable block.
 The centre was formerly part of the estate belonging to the Archbishops of Armagh right up until the 1970s.
 This fabulous visitor centre was once a bustle of servants, horses and carriages back in the latter part of the 18th century.
 Today, you have the opportunity to relive what life was like back in the year 1786.